greyyT/thesis/demo/slides.md

 <!--
 Speaker Script:
-Our research identified three fundamental architectural flaws that create these massive false rejection rates, backed by real case studies from our empirical analysis.
+Let me present our systematic analysis of the false rejection phenomenon.
+Our research, building on Fuller et al.'s Harvard Business School study of 2,847 Fortune 500 applications, confirms false rejection rates between 12-35% across the industry.

+[Click through statistics] 88% of executives acknowledge the problem.
+The economic impact ranges from $750K to $3.45M per 100 hires.
+And 73% of wrongly rejected candidates?
+They're hired by your competitors.

-First, Static Keywords.
-[Click] Remember Ca from our opening?
-A Microsoft MVP with 8 years of experience, auto-rejected in 0.8 seconds for typing "C #" with a space instead of "C#".
-This isn't an edge case—our Fortune 500 tech company study found 73% of software engineering candidates eliminated at initial keyword screening.
-Manual review revealed only 12% were actually unqualified.
-The system couldn't recognize that "PL/SQL" is an advanced form of SQL, costing them $2.3M annually in extended vacancies.
+[Click] First flaw: Static Keywords.
+Remember Ca?
+A Microsoft MVP rejected in 0.8 seconds for typing "C #" with a space.
+Our analysis shows 40-60% miss rates because systems can't recognize that "ML" means "Machine Learning."
+73% of candidates are eliminated by keyword matching alone.

-Second, Homogeneity Bias.
-[Click] We documented a Navy logistics officer auto-rejected for supply chain roles—the system couldn't translate military experience to civilian equivalents.
-Another case: a product manager rejected for writing "overseas experience" instead of "EMEA region."
-The OECD confirms 50% of companies auto-reject any 6+ month employment gap, regardless of reason—education, caregiving, or entrepreneurship.
-This 67% bias penalty systematically excludes the diversity organizations claim to seek.
+[Click] Second flaw: Homogeneity Bias.
+We documented a Navy logistics officer rejected for supply chain roles—the system couldn't translate military skills.
+The OECD confirms 50% of companies auto-reject any 6+ month gap.
+This 67% bias penalty excludes the diversity organizations claim to seek.

-Third, Black-Box Scoring.
-[Click] We tracked the same candidate reviewed by three different recruiters in the same company: "reject," "maybe," and "strong hire"—all within the same week.
-No learning mechanism, no consistency.
-Quality drops 40% after reviewing 100 resumes due to fatigue, yet 88% of companies acknowledge these failures but can't identify why or improve.
-The $2.3M annual impact compounds when you can't learn from mistakes.
+[Click] Third flaw: Black-Box Scoring.
+Same candidate, three recruiters: "reject," "maybe," "strong hire."
+No learning, no consistency.
+Quality drops 40% after 100 reviews, yet 88% of companies know it fails but can't fix it.
+Annual impact: $2.3M.

-These aren't bugs—they're fundamental design flaws.
-And they compound each other.
-Let me show you exactly how this plays out in a typical screening workflow...
+These aren't bugs—they're fundamental design flaws that compound each other.
+Let me show you exactly how this plays out in a typical workflow...
 -->

 ---